Kill the One Percent

 Civil Eats/↗ external

-How a Tiny Farm County Fought a Data Center Complex and Won
+How a Tiny Farm County Is Fighting Against a Data Center

 A version of this article originally appeared in The Deep Dish, our members-only newsletter.
 Become a member today and get the next issue directly in your inbox.
 Shultz slowed the truck as they passed...